 Signature Date

+Canadian Conference of Mennonite Brethren Churches

-C Code of Christian Conduct
+Code of Christian Conduct

-Credential holders working with are spiritual leaders who are expected to live exemplary Christian lives.
-Credential holders must be guided by Biblical values concerning personal holiness, respect, responsibility, integrity, and grace as taught and understood by t.
-These values emerge from our personal and collective commitment to love God with all our being and to love our neighbors as ourselves.
-The Mennonite Brethren tradition emphasizes a commitment to righteousness, to moral and holy living, to practicing justice, to helping those in need, to forgiving others, to seeking forgiveness, and to balancing personal freedom with a loving regard for others.
+Credential holders working with any of the provincial conferences or associated ministry agencies of the Canadian Conference of Mennonite Brethren Churches are spiritual leaders who are expected to live an exemplary Christian life in all aspects.
+Credential holders are to be guided by Biblical values concerning personal holiness, respect, responsibility, integrity, love and grace as outlined in the Confession of Faith, and as taught and understood in other documents and policies of the Canadian Conference of Mennonite Brethren Churches.
+These values emerge from a Mennonite Brethren understanding of what it means to love God with all our being and to love our neighbors as ourselves, and emphasize a Mennonite Brethren commitment to righteousness, moral and holy living, practicing justice, helping those in need, forgiving others, seeking forgiveness, and balancing personal freedom with a loving regard for others.
+Living according to these values involves a commitment on the part of all credential holders to embody attitudes and to practice actions identified in the Bible as virtues, and to avoid those portrayed as destructive or sinful.

-ode of onduct outlines the relationship between ministry, personal lifestyle and credentialingOntario Conference of MB ChurchesWhile credential holders may have a variety of personal views on certain lifestyle issues, it is expected that they will make exemplary ethical and Christian lifestyle choices that are consistent with . teachings about the Bible and theoloThis involves a commitment on the part of all credential holders to embody attitudes and to practice actions identified in the Bible as virtues, and to avoid those portrayed as destructive or sinf is an integral part of the credentialing process.
-All Ontario Conference of MB Churches credential holders must make a commitment to live accordingly, and renew this commitment every three (3) years as part of the Mennonite Brethren Covenant renewal process.
+The Canadian Conference of Mennonite Brethren Churches Code of Christian Conduct outlines the relationship between ministry, personal lifestyle and credentialing within the Ontario Conference of MB Churches.
+While credential holders may have a variety of personal views on certain lifestyle issues, it is expected that they will make exemplary ethical and Christian lifestyle choices that are consistent with the Code of Christian Conduct.
+Adherence to this Code of Christian Conduct is, therefore, an integral part of the credentialing process.
+All Ontario Conference of MB Churches credential holders are expected to renew this commitment every three (3) years as part of the Mennonite Brethren Covenant renewal process.

-Credential holders within the Ontario Conference of MB Churches, commit themselves to living in accordance with the following Biblical teachings and values by:
+As a credential holder within the Ontario Conference of MB Churches, I commit myself to living in accordance with the following teachings and values by:

 having and maintaining a vibrant and healthy spiritual life that demonstrates a history of, and an ongoing commitment to, cultivating a personal relationship with God;